Beautiful Kashmir is often called “Heaven on Earth.”

 • Dawn photography at a floating vegetable market; as well as a lively street market on the lake, surrounded by the snow-covered mountains.

 • A day with a papier-mâché family learning how they create their art, brought from Persia centuries ago.
 We’ll enjoy a magnificent "Wazwan" lunch prepared by a local chef, whose techniques we can watch as he prepares and cooks.
 This place is also a great place to shop!
-(I bought an entire duffel bag of papier-mâché boxes and items!)
+(I bought a few dozen papier-mâché boxes, trays and plates, enough to fill a huge duffel bag!)

 • Late afternoon at a Mughal garden, with its fountains, view of the lake, and all sorts of people enjoying the peace and flowers of the garden.